ruth-cohen89/web_crawler/README.md

 - **Load Balancing**: Use a load balancer to evenly distribute requests among crawler instances.

+- **Distributed File Storage**: Consider using distributed file storage solutions like Amazon S3 or Google Cloud Storage, which provide scalable and reliable storage for crawled pages.

 - **Caching**: Implement caching mechanisms to store previously crawled pages and reduce redundant downloads.
+Consider using an in-memory caching system like Redis or Memcached, or a distributed cache.

 - **Asynchronous Processing**: Utilize asynchronous programming to improve responsiveness and resource utilization.